stet/stet/README.md

 - stetzine.com - a collaboraitve publication associated with stet / stet.art; uses medium.com but also archived/hosted on decentralized storage networks
 - stetnode.com - a BitClout Full node; API used by stet.art (possibly others); modified ref client UI; serves as the stet social network and NFT/monetary transactions

-### Additional project
-bitclout.id - a more generalized BitClout identity platform; integrates with stet and vise versa

 ### Other aspects of stet

 - stetizen - "members" of the stet community; get perks on the stet platform; $stetizen creator coin used for utility purposes (e.g. onchain registry, member badge etc)